By Ann Gill (M.A., ’76)

 She is not the only outstanding CSU alumna in the family.
 Her sister, Denise Caleb (B.A., ’94; M.Ed., ’03) earned a doctorate and PHR and SHRM-CP certification, parlaying those degrees into a wonderfully successful career.
 Currently she serves as executive vice president of strategic partnerships at Talent Plus, Inc.; previously she was vice president of human resources for the University of Kansas Health System.

-Eulanda received the CSU Alumni Association’s Outstanding Graduate of the Last Decade Award in 2001 and is featured in the College of Health and Human Sciences Legacy Project, honoring outstanding former faculty and staff.
+Eulanda received the CSU Alumni Association’s Outstanding Graduate of the Last Decade Award in 2001 and is featured in the College of Health and Human Sciences Legacies Project, honoring outstanding former faculty and staff.
 A life member of the Alumni Association, she served on its board of directors.
 Although no longer on campus, she continues to help CSU students fashion their own outstanding design careers through the Eulanda A. Sanders Student Award for design students competing in national and international juried exhibitions.